LewisContreras/LewisContreras/README.md

 You can see my personal portfolio [here](https://lewiscontreras.github.io/).

-Skills:  REACT / FIREBASE / REDUX / JS
+Skills:  REACT / REDUX / TS

-- 🔭 I’m currently working on my personal portfolio.
-- 🌱 I’m currently learning NextJS.